jackbayliss/jackbayliss.github.io/content/blog/improve-laravel-queue-speed.md

 I recently discovered our Workers seemed to be hitting the database **far** too frequently.
 After digging into the `Worker` class, I figured out that it was down to the *restart* and *pause* polling that happens on each loop.

-I knew we could override `CacheManager` to change this behavior, but that felt… funky.
+I knew we could override the `CacheManager` class to change this behavior, but that felt… funky.
 It wasn’t obvious to developers, and it wasn’t really documented anywhere.
 So — I thought I’d [open a PR](https://github.com/laravel/framework/pull/57975), and luckily for me, it was accepted! 🎉

 ## Why Laravel Workers Poll the Cache